 The trailhead starts on a gravel paved service road that leads to Jawbone Flats, an old mining town that is now home to the Opal Creek Ancient Forest Center.
 The path continues on this road for about two miles, through towering forest and decaying remnants of the area's mining and logging past.

 We didn't make it to Jawbone Flats and the visitor's center due to a road closure (a bridge was out).
 Instead, we crossed the bridge at Sawmill Falls (or Cascada de los Niños) to take the Opal Creek Trail (Kopetski #4187).
 This beautiful trail follows Opal Creek for about a mile before you reach Opal Pool.
 This is considered a moderate hike but none of our party had any trouble.
-This narrow and steep trail was heavily traveled, probably due to the bridge closure.
-We would often step aside to allow other hikers (and their dogs) to pass.
-The tall and massive trees kept most of the hike in the shade.
-Around every bend, there was another majestic view of Opal Creek, with it's beautiful blue color.

 The end of our journey was the Opal Pool, which is clear, deep and bitingly cold.
 That didn't stop many people from jumping in.
 Unfortunately, we didn't stay too long because the flies around the pool were also biting.
 They loved our sweaty skin.
 I will definitely bring some sort of insect repellent on my next hike.
 The bridge which leads to Jawbone Flats is above the pool and the trail continues to Cedar Flats.